-Operating margin for the year ended December 31, 2015 decreased to 5.7 % from 11.1 % in 2014.
+Operating margin for the year ended December 31, 2015 decreased to 5.7% from 11.1% in 2014.

-Equity in net earnings of affiliates decreased \$65 million for the year ended December 31, 2015 compared to the same period in 2014 primarily due to:
+Equity in net earnings (loss) of affiliates decreased \$65 million for the year ended December 31, 2015 compared to the same period in 2014 primarily due to:

-- a \$48 million gain resulting from restructuring the debt of a subsidiary of InfraServ GmbH & Co.
-Hoechst KG during the three months ended June 30, 2014, which did not recur in the current year.
+a \$48 million gain resulting from restructuring the debt of a subsidiary of InfraServ GmbH & Co.
+Hoechst KG during the three months ended June 30, 2014, which did not recur in 2015.
 Our equity investment in InfraServ GmbH & Co.
-Hoechst KG is primarily owned by an entity included in our Other Activities segment, while our Consumer Specialties and Acetyl Intermediates segments also each hold an ownership percentage; and - a decrease in equity investment earnings of \$27 million from our Ibn Sina strategic affiliate as a result of lower pricing for methyl tertiary-butyl ether ("MTBE") and methanol.
+Hoechst KG is primarily owned by an entity included in our Other Activities segment, while our Consumer Specialties and Acetyl Intermediates segments also each hold an ownership percentage; and

+• a decrease in equity in net earnings (loss) of affiliates of \$27 million from our Ibn Sina strategic affiliate as a result of lower pricing for MTBE and methanol.